-Most of my readers know that I’m an ex Green Beret and have been exposed to unconventional warfare and hand-hand combat.
+Most of my readers know that I’m an ex-Green Beret and have been exposed to unconventional warfare and hand-hand combat.
 Where Ms. Saadia acquired this information, only she knows.
-She did her research and her combat scenes come alive on the written page.
-One of the Warlords is praised for his unusual way of setting up a battle that will commence in an unconventional way, leading to many victories.
+She did her research, and her battle scenes come alive on the written page.
+One of the Warlords is praised for his unusual way of setting up a fight that will commence in an unconventional way, leading to many victories.

-However, the story is not about warfare – its back drop.
+However, the story is not about warfare – its backdrop.
 It’s about people, trying to stay alive in the turmoil they had no control over.
-A young lady of sixteen wants to avenge the death of her family and is in the process of solving it when interrupted by a force bigger than her.
+A young lady of sixteen wants to avenge the death of her family and is in the process of solving it when interrupted by force bigger than her.

 Battles are fought hand to hand.
-The strong with moral purpose survive in the story.
+The firm with moral purpose survives in the story.
 They believe that the gods are helping them, but it’s their inner strength that moves them forward.
-Zoe’s has written characters who show their feeling on their sleeve so to speak.
+Zoe’s has written characters who show their feelings on their sleeve so to speak.